Prolific Square Enix translator Koji Fox is now working on Final Fantasy XVI - Gamepur

 Fox was heavily involved with the translation and world building for Final Fantasy XIV.

-During the “Letter from the Producer Live” showcase for the upcoming 6.1 patch for Final Fantasy XIV, there was a questions-and-answers segment with producer/director Naoki Yoshida, global community producer Toshio Murouchi, and Kathryn Cwynar from the English Localization.
-During that segment, the team reveals that former English translator Koji Fox has moved on from XIV and is currently working on Final Fantasy XVI.
+During the “Letter from the Producer Live” showcase for the upcoming 6.1 patch for Final Fantasy XIV, there was a questions-and-answers segment with producer/director Naoki Yoshida, global community producer Toshio Murouchi, and English Localization member Kathryn Cwynar.
+During that segment, the team revealed that former English translator Koji Fox has moved on from XIV and is currently working on Final Fantasy XVI.

 Michael Christopher Koji Fox is one of Square Enix’s most prolific American translators, having been with the company since the early 2000s.
 Fox’s work on the localization and translation for Final Fantasy XIV: A Realm Reborn and its expansions have received praise from fans.
 However, Fox hasn’t been in the lead role in some of the most recent expansions, with Cwynar taking the lead post-Shadowbringers.